dm-foundation/contracts/README.md

 # DMP SMART CONTRACTS
 The smart contracts that implement the Decentralized Market Protocol.

 # OVERVIEW
+This repo contains store registry and the payments factory.

 - Solidity Documention: https://dm-foundation.github.io/contracts
 - Stack
   - [nix](nixos.wiki) - used for dependancy managment